redstrate/Physis/README.md

 [![Crates.io](https://img.shields.io/crates/v/physis)](https://crates.io/crates/physis) [![Docs Badge](https://img.shields.io/badge/docs-latest-blue)](https://docs.xiv.zone/docs/physis)

 Physis is a library for reading and writing FFXIV data.
-It doesn't only know how to read many formats, but it can write some of them too.
+It knows how to read many of the game's formats, and can write some of them too.

 ## Supported Game Versions